logston/dotfiles/README.md

 ### Tmux
 #### MacOS

-Set the command for terminal to run upon opening to: `/usr/local/bin/tmux attach-session`
+Set the command for terminal to run upon opening to: `/usr/local/bin/tmux new -A -s Default`

 #### Linux